(December 14, 2012)

 SHREVEPORT, LA — The work of Centenary Artist-in-Residence William Joyce has been nominated for a Golden Globe.
 Rise of the Guardians, based on Joyce's New York Times bestselling book series Guardians of Childhood, was selected as a Best Animated Feature Film nominee.

-"Moonbot Studios and William Joyce infuse our community with a strong creative energy," said Matt Bailey, Senior Director of External Relations.
+"Moonbot Studios and William Joyce infuse our community with a strong creative energy," said Matt Bailey, Senior Director of Marketing & Communication.
 "Our students and alumni have not only benefitted from their presence but also had the unique opportunity to add their own time and talents to Moonbot projects."

 Rise of the Guardians follows Santa Clause, the Easter Bunny, the Tooth Fairy, the Sandman, and Jack Frost as they work together to protect the innocence of children all over the world from an evil spirit named Pitch.

 Since affiliating with Centenary, Joyce has supported the educational goals of the College by sharing his time and talents with staff and students.
 He has given lectures, in-house demonstrations, office tours, employment opportunities, and internships as his production schedule allows.

 Hailed by Newsweek as one of the top 100 people to watch in the new millennium, William Joyce has produced a slew of classics beloved by both children and adults.
 He has won three Emmys for his Disney animated series, "William Joyce's Role Polie Olie."
 His illustrations and paintings are displayed at museums and art galleries nationwide.